Blissus leucopterus: Lifecycle

 The lifespan of the B. leucopterus is a typically less than one year.
 The eggs of two generations are laid down from spring to summer, when they develop into adults.
 During the fall, the adults from the first generation die off, while the adults from the second generation retreat from the crops to look for overwinter shelters.
 The adults overwinter in any type of shelters they can find, including in hedgerows, road sides, bushy fence rows, edges of woodlands, and soybean stubble, under tree barks and bunch grass, and inside field mice nests.
 Once they emerge from their hibernation, they return to the crop fields to feed and breed before their death.

 B. leucopterus prefers hot, dry, and sunny conditions, while moist, warm, and humid conditions are detrimental for their population; these conditions promote the growth of a fungus that is fatal to them.
 Another element that reduces their population is heavy rain.
 Developing nymphs that are hit with rain become trapped in the soil, killing them.
-Their natural predators include the big-eye bug (Geocoris bullatis), and the tiny wasp (Eumicrosoma beneficum), which feed on or parasitize them.
+Their natural predators include the big-eye bug (Geocoris bullatus), and the tiny wasp (Eumicrosoma beneficum), which feed on or parasitize them.